phantom0004/Sneakerology/README.md

 ![Sneakerology](https://github.com/phantom0004/Sneakerology/assets/42916447/014bad07-799a-4c3d-9a2f-ec137530f33e)

 ## Overview
 This repository contains the source code for the Sneakerology website, a school assignment project.
 The website showcases various sneakers and allows users to browse and explore different sneaker models.
+These instructions guide users on how to set up their environment, obtain API keys, and use the program effectively.

 ## Project Structure
 The project is structured as follows: